LBCamden/lbcamden-frontend/README.md

 > VS Code users may find the [Vitest extension](https://marketplace.visualstudio.com/items?itemName=vitest.explorer) useful while developing changes.

 ### How to run visual regression tests
-LBCamden Frontend implement visual regression tests for each component, pattern and full page example using [Chromatic](https://www.chromatic.com/).
+LBCamden Frontend implements visual regression tests for each component, pattern and full page example using [Chromatic](https://www.chromatic.com/).
 Visual regression testing is only available to internal Camden users, or via personal Chromatic accounts.
 It is necessary to create a Chromatic project and [retrieve the project token](https://www.chromatic.com/docs/faq/find-project-token/) to be able to run the tests.

 To set the Chromatic project token, use
 ```console